alexgarel/odoo-openfoodfacts/skill-pool/README.md

 ## Creating a server action to generate translations

 There are a lot of translations to create and it can be cumbersome to do.
 I created a server action applied to form build to parse the json and create source translations where needed.

-(WIP)
+See `off_generate_form_translations.py`